numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

 - Write a function for plotting various Julia sets
 - Create a visualization of the Mandelbrot set
 - Write a function that computes Newton fractals
 - Experiment with variations of general fractal types

 +++

 ## What you'll learn

 - A better intuition for how fractals work mathematically
-- A basic understanding about NumPy Universal Functions and Boolean Indexing
+- A basic understanding about NumPy universal functions and Boolean Indexing
 - The basics of working with complex numbers in NumPy
 - How to create your own unique fractal visualizations

 +++